 2014 Art Omi Residents

-Bashar Alhroub, Palestinian Territories, Francis Greenburger Fellowship for Mitigating Ethnic and Religious Conflict
+Bashar Alhroub, Palestine, Francis Greenburger Fellowship for Mitigating Ethnic and Religious Conflict

 View the full list of Art Omi Alumni HERE.